🎥 Shoot types

 - Set different defaults for different types of work, for example using a different price list or different branding.

 You set up your shoot types in the Preferences window:

 - Go to the “Shoot Types” section.

-- You can edit existing shoot types from here, add new ones (by clicking the “Add Record” button in the toolbar), or create a new shoot type based on an existing one by selecting it and clicking the “Duplicate Record” button in the toolbar.
+- You can edit existing shoot types from here, add new ones (by clicking the “Add Record” button in the toolbar), or create a new shoot type based on an existing one (by selecting it and clicking the “Duplicate Record” button in the toolbar).

 Within each shoot type’s record you can set the name and colour.
 You can also override the shoot defaults, so if you want to set different workflows, session lengths, price lists, or even branding for invoices and quotes linked to shoots of a particular type, you can do so.

 Applying a shoot type to a shoot